DarrenJAN/school-notes/3b/cs-486-notes.md

   - Training Multi-Layer Networks
     - For weights from hidden to output later we can use gradient descent, because we know what y I supposed to be
     - But for weights from input to hidden layer, we don't know what y is?
 So what is the error?
 What should the output value be?
+    - What do we use as our error function?
+Usually 1/2 the sum of squared errors (1/2 such that when we take the ^2 deviated )
   - Back Propagation
     - Each hidden layer has caused SOME of the error in the output layer
     - Amount of error proportionate to the connection strength (weights)